Selim I: The Safavid Empire

 One of Selim's first challenges as sultan involved the growing tension between the Ottoman Empire and the Safavid Empire led by Shah Ismail, who had recently brought the Safavids to power and had switched the Persian state religion from Sunni Islam to adherence to the Twelver branch of Shia Islam.

 By 1510 Ismail had conquered the whole of Iran and Azerbaijan, southern Dagestan (with its important city of Derbent), Mesopotamia, Armenia, Khorasan, Eastern Anatolia, and had made the Georgian kingdoms of Kartli and Kakheti his vassals.

 He was a great threat to his Sunni Muslim neighbors to the west.
 In 1511 Ismail had supported a pro-Shia/Safavid uprising in Anatolia, the Şahkulu Rebellion.
-His mufti, ibn Kemal, issued a fatwa of takfir against shah Ismail I and his followers, declaring his lands the abode of war.
+In response, Selim's mufti, ibn Kemal, issued a fatwa of takfir against Shah Ismail I and his followers, declaring his lands the abode of war.

 Early in his reign, Selim created a list of all Shiites ages 7 to 70 in a number of central Anatolian cities including Tokat, Sivas and Amasya.
 As Selim marched through these cities, his forces rounded up and executed all the Shiites they could find.
 Most of them were beheaded.
 The massacre was the largest in Ottoman history until the end of the 19th century.